top of page

 The history of sushi begins in ancient Southeast Asia, where a technique called narezushi was used to preserve fish.
 This method involved packing fish in fermented rice, where the rice was discarded, and only the fish was consumed.
 This form of sushi was a means to keep fish edible long before refrigeration existed.
 Over time, this technique made its way to Japan, where it was refined and began to take on the characteristics of the sushi we know today.

 In early Japanese society, sushi was not merely a source of sustenance but also played a role in religious offerings.
-Rituals involving sushi were conducted at Shinto shrines, emphasising its importance in cultural and spiritual life.
-The fermentation process, while time-consuming, was essential in creating a long-lasting food source that would go on to evolve into a culinary delicacy.
+Rituals involving sushi were conducted at Shinto shrines, emphasizing its importance in cultural and spiritual life.
+The fermentation process, while time-consuming, was essential in creating a long-lasting food source that would evolve into a culinary delicacy central to the history of sushi.

 The Edo Period and the Birth of Nigiri Sushi